Reddyman/Orbit-Theme/README.md

 # Install and Usage

-First click that sweet fork button on the top-right hand side.
+First, click that sweet fork button on the top-right hand side.

-Then navigate to your forked repository and run:
+Then navigate to your forked repository, and run:

 ```
 git clone https://github.com/<yourGithubUsername>/Orbit-Theme.git